omgupta15/ClassCompanion/README.md

 # [Class Companion](https://classcompanion.us.to/ "Class Companion Website")
 Class Companion is a service using which you can easily make notes while attending online classes without the hassle of switching tabs or windows.

+The meeting/video can be viewed in a frame inside the page and users can create, edit & view their notes on the same page.

 Website URL: https://classcompanion.us.to/

 # Features